How to incorporate a KK kabushiki kaisha

 - Deposit of Paid-In Capital

 For practical reasons such as satisfying concerns of landlords when leasing office space and satisfying a bank that the KK kabushiki kaisha is a legitimate business, we recommend minimum paid-in capital of JPY1,000,000.
-The KK can use the paid-in capital immediately after registration and has a bank-account.
+The KK can use the paid-in capital immediately after incorporation.
 The shareholder must deposit the paid-in capital in the incorporator’s bank-account before the date of incorporation.

 - Incorporator’s Resolution and Articles of Incorporation